 Presently, we have 57 school districts with DSHS authorized vision and hearing instructors .
 This enables the school districts to offer workshops at their convenience and free up our coordinators to conduct other activities.
 These instructors train approximately 600 individuals annually.

 Physicians, especially those that are involved with Texas Health Steps, are having their staff certified even though they could work under the license of the physician.
-We are receiving an increase in calls for training.
-We are also getting requests from hospitals for training.
+They are certified by Texas Health Steps Provider Relations staff.

 We have 10 DSHS authorized instructors at Parkland Health and Hospital System (Dallas).
 There is one authorized instructor at John Peter Smith Hospital (Fort Worth).

 Prevent Blindness Texas, a non-profit organization is an affiliate of the National Society to Prevent Blindness.
 The focus of Prevent Blindness screening effort is to aid in the prevention of eye injury and detection of vision disorders in young children.
 The Vision and Hearing Screening Program established a working relationship with Prevent Blindness Texas in 1980.

-There are Prevent Blindness branch offices in the state.
+There are several Prevent Blindness branch offices in the state.
 They have DSHS authorized vision instructors that train volunteers to do vision screening.
 Their volunteers screen an average of 60,000 children a year.